prazgaitis/todoJS/README.md

 todoJS
 ======

-This is a simple todo list app written entirely in JavaScript, based on the teamtreehouse.com course by Andrew Chalkey.
+This is a simple todo list app written entirely in JavaScript, based on the teamtreehouse.com course by Andrew Chalkley.

 This app adds functionality and features where <a href="https://github.com/chalkers">Chalkers</a> left off.